notional-labs/placid/README.md

 * ~~release short term mitigations, this repository~~
 * assist validators and chain teams with the implementation of mitigations
-  * Jacob, Jehan, Zaki, Marko, Dev, the celesita team, Achilleas from Injective, Notional's engineering team have all been helpful and I am sure they'd be glad to lend a hand with improved configurations & mitigation.
 * Work on issues with the mempool and block gossip
 * release solid fixes
 * address procedural issues that caused the interchain foundation to bungle these items since 2021